 Bake at 350 for about 25 minutes, or until cupcakes spring back when lightly pressed with a finger in the center.

-Slather the icing on there with a knife and just don’t worry about it.
+Anyway, just slather the icing on each with a knife and just don’t worry about it.
 ENJOY!

 - 1 teaspoon unsweetened cocoa powder